practicajs/practica/docs/blog/pattern-to-reconsider/index.md

 ## 2. Calling a 'fat' service from the API controller

 **💁‍♂️ What is it about:** Consider a reader of our code who wishes to understand the entire *high-level* flow or delve into a very *specific* part.
 She first lands on the API controller, where requests start.
-This controller layer, unlike what its name implies, is just an adapter and kept really thin and simple.
+Unlike what its name implies, this controller layer is just an adapter and kept really thin and straightforward.
 Great thus far.
-Then the controller calls a big 'service' with thousands lines of code that represent the entire logic
+Then the controller calls a big 'service' with thousands of lines of code that represent the entire logic

 ```javascript
 // user-controller